-It is truly meet and right, our joy and salvation, that we should always, and in all places, give thanks unto thee, O holy Lord, Father Almighty, everlasting God: Because by the Tree of the Cross thou hast wrought the salvation of the race of man; that whence death arose, thence also Life might rise again; and that he who by a tree was once the vanquisher, might also by a Tree be vanquished.
-Through Christ our Lord: through whom the Angels praise, the Dominions adore, the Powers fear thy majesty.
-The heavens and the heavenly Virtues, and the blessed Seraphim together sing thy praise with exultation.
-With whom, we beseech thee, bid that our voices also be admitted, with suppliant thanksgiving, saying: (And the Sanctus is sung or said.)
+IT is meet and right, our joy and salvation, that we should at all times and in all places give thanks unto thee, O holy Lord, Father Almighty, everlasting God: Because by the Tree of the Cross thou hast wrought the salvation of the race of man; that whence death arose, thence also Life might rise again; and that he who by a tree was once the vanquisher, might also by a Tree be vanquished.
+Through Christ our Lord.
+Therefore with Angels and Archangels, and with all the company of heaven, we laud and magnify thy glorious Name; evermore praising thee, and saying:: (And the Sanctus is sung or said.)